-From her days working on Angry Birds, Kaisa Soininen became an experienced product manager and UA marketer for mobile games.
+How can you apply insights from the gaming world to building a health and fitness app?
+From her days working on Angry Birds, Kaisa Soininen became an experienced product manager and user acquisition (UA) marketer for mobile games.
 Kaisa now leads product and operations at Yogaia, a health and fitness subscription app, as Yogaia’s COO and Chief Product Officer.
-In this post, Kaisa shares some of the UA and product insights she gained from the gaming world and how she has applied them to a subscription-based app in the health/fitness space.
+In this post, Kaisa shares a few gaming UA and product insights and how she’s applied them toward developing a health and fitness app.

-Understand what seasonality means for your app and invest wisely
+Understand what seasonality means for health and fitness apps.
+Then, invest wisely

 First, you need to understand seasonality for your app, industry, and audience.
 When are your customers most likely to purchase?

-In the fitness space, the weeks leading up to Christmas are actually really dry.
+For health and fitness apps, the weeks leading up to Christmas are actually really dry.
 Between decadent holiday parties, shopping for gifts, and traveling to see family, health and fitness are just not top of mind for most people at that time of year.
 For health and fitness app developers, investing in UA at this time of year is likely a waste of both time and capital, since conversion rates will be low.

-You should also understand how long seasons last in the health/fitness space.
+You should also understand how long seasons last for health and fitness apps.
 For Yogaia, even though the first week of January is the best week for us, the entire month of January is also really good.
 It’s not just about investing in UA for certain days, but in being thoughtful in how you spend leading up to the day, the day/week of, and the weeks afterwards.

-Long-term commitments make sense for customers who want to change for the better
+Long-term commitments are great for customers who want to change their health and fitness for the better